Decorating & Design

 H&H: Will every suite have a library like the one shown in the model suite?

 SM: Not every suite has a library as it depends on the size of the unit and the layouts.
-But we can customize the library for any suite, with shelving in wood, metal, or any other materials the homeowners desire.
+But we can customize the library for any suite, with shelving in wood, metal, or any other materials that were towed to the top part of the building using a wire rope sliding choker.